 Student Organization Leader Information

-Applicable College Rules
+Understanding College Rules

 Students, faculty, staff and administration support the board policy and the law in having a drug and alcohol-free campus.
 Drugs and alcohol are not permitted anywhere on campus except as specifically provided for by board policy.
 The use of illegal drugs by any student attending a college-sponsored event is also prohibited, even though the event does not take place at the college.
-The use of alcohol by any student attending such events on non-college property shall conform to state law.
+The use of alcohol or other drug by any student attending such events on non-college property shall conform to state law.
 Violation of this rule will elicit appropriate sanctions.

 Student Organization Operations